 Was your home built before 1999?
 If it was, you may be at risk for a house fire.
-This is because arc-fault breakers or the devices that de-energize circuits experiencing an unnatural arc, weren’t required to be installed in new homes until 1999.
+This is because an arc fault breaker or AFCI breaker, the devices that de-energize circuits experiencing an unnatural arc, weren’t required to be installed in new homes until 1999.

 An arc fault is an unintentional discharge of electricity in a circuit.
 When this happens, the arcing faults can reach extremely high temperatures, upwards of 9,000 degrees Fahrenheit.